ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 A database schema is a `blueprint` or `architecture` of how our data will look.
 It doesn’t hold data itself, but instead describes the shape of the data and how it might relate to other tables or models.

-For example, This is a `Customer` schema in mangodb using mongoose.
+For example, This is a `Customer` schema in mongoDB using mongoose.

 ```js
 const mongoose = require("mongoose");